vnessa-su/currency-exchanger/README.md

 ## Description

-A user is able to input an amount, select the currency and then convert it into another selected currency.
-This application calls the [ExchangeRate API](https://www.exchangerate-api.com/) to calculate the conversion and populate the list of available currencies.
+A user is able to input an amount, select the currency and then convert it into another selected currency or convert into all available currencies.
+This application calls the [ExchangeRate API](https://www.exchangerate-api.com/) to calculate the conversion, get conversion rates, and populate the list of available currencies.

 ## User Story

 * Input an amount
 * Choose the currency of the amount
 * Choose the currency to convert to
+* Press the `Convert` button to convert amount to target currency
-* Press the Convert Amount button
+* Press the `Conver to All Currencies` button to convert to all available currencies
 * Display the original amount and currency, as well as the converted amount and currency
 * Display any input, API fetch, and response errors
+* Press the `Clear Form` to clear form and displays

 ## Technologies Used